awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-applicationautoscaling-scalingpolicy-predefinedmetricspecification.md

 # Application Auto Scaling ScalingPolicy PredefinedMetricSpecification<a name="aws-properties-applicationautoscaling-scalingpolicy-predefinedmetricspecification"></a>

-Use the `PredefinedMetricSpecification` property to configure a predefined metric for a target tracking policy in Application Auto Scaling\. `PredefinedMetricSpecification` is a subproperty of the [Application Auto Scaling ScalingPolicy TargetTrackingScalingPolicyConfiguration](aws-properties-applicationautoscaling-scalingpolicy-targettrackingscalingpolicyconfiguration.md) property\.
+Use the `PredefinedMetricSpecification` property to configure a predefined metric for a target tracking policy to use with Application Auto Scaling\. `PredefinedMetricSpecification` is a subproperty of the [Application Auto Scaling ScalingPolicy TargetTrackingScalingPolicyConfiguration](aws-properties-applicationautoscaling-scalingpolicy-targettrackingscalingpolicyconfiguration.md) property\.

 ## Syntax<a name="aws-properties-applicationautoscaling-scalingpolicy-predefinedmetricspecification-syntax"></a>